bix6/noteful-api/README.md

 - Start the db and try:
     - `npm run migrate` to migrate all the way up
     - `npm run migrate -- 0` to migrate all the way down (or to any step)
+    - `npm run migrate:test` to migrate the test db
+- Seed the db
+    - Update `seeds`
+    - Change to db in psql with `\c dbname`
+    - Run seed file `\i C:/Path/To/File/seeds/seed.db.sql`